Jaunlatvija

 Jaunlatvija ("Young Latvia") was a political party in Latvia.

 The party, described as socially liberal, was founded on March 28, 2009 at the congress held in the National Theatre in Riga.
 Didzis Šmits was elected its chairman.
 Its supporters included ex-president Guntis Ulmanis and scientist Jānis Stradiņš, although the two did not join the party ranks.

-Among party declarations, of note were their desire to involve younger people in politics and to integrate non-citizens into Latvian society (see "Russians in Latvia" for the latter issue).
+Among party declarations, of note were their desire to involve younger people in politics and to integrate non-citizens into Latvian society.

 Municipal elections, June 2009

 The party took part in municipal elections in the localities listed below and won 3 seats.